kenaniah/ruby-parser/README.md

 #### Expressions / Statements / Groups

  * There is no semantic difference between an expression and a statement in this implementation
- * `Token::Block` contains a list of statements (each item is considered to be a statement)
+ * `Node::Block` contains a list of statements (each item is considered to be a statement)
- * `Token::Expression` contains a list of tokens that make up an individual statement
+ * `Node::Expression` contains a list of tokens that make up an individual statement
  * Block and expression tokens may be nested via the use of parenthesis:
    ```ruby
    (2 + (puts "hi"; 4 - 8;;)) * 5